UVADS/DS1001/README.md

   * Theme: Analyzing -- Garbage in, Garbage out
   * LO: Describe the ecosystem of data models
   * LO: Articulate a typical algorithm life cycle

-The course will move rather quickly and can be demanding at times.
-However, if we all work together to support each other you’ll be amazed how much you learn at the end of the semester!

 ## How You’ll Know You Are Learning (Assignments)
 Every graded assignment in this class falls into one of 5 categories outlined below.
 Each assignment has a rubric to indicate the purpose, task, and criteria for the assignment.
 They are graded using the specifications grading system.
 The details are [here](https://github.com/UVADS/DS1001/blob/main/grading.md), this is based on **Specifications Grading** By Linda Nilson.
 We will spend time in class to help you understand this system, especially if it is new for you.